Chart Color Schemes

 Residential development activity is lower than average in Wamberal according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Wamberal averaged around 14 new dwelling approvals each year over the past five financial years, totalling an estimated 74 homes.
-So far in FY-26, 2 approvals have been recorded.
-With an average of 2.3 new residents per year gained for each dwelling built between FY-21 and FY-25, reflecting robust demand that underpins property values, new homes are being built at an average expected construction cost value of $741,000, indicating a focus on the premium market with high-end developments.
-Additionally, $2.4 million in commercial development approvals have been recorded this financial year, suggesting limited commercial development focus.
+AreaSearch analysis of ABS building approval numbers shows Wamberal averaged around 14 new dwelling approvals annually over the past five financial years, totalling an estimated 72 homes.
+As of FY-26, 8 approvals have been recorded.
+On average, each dwelling built between FY-21 and FY-25 gained 2.4 new residents per year.
+New homes are being constructed at an average expected cost of $741,000, indicating a focus on the premium market with high-end developments.

 Frequently Asked Questions - Development